JeffBley/GSALocalAccess-Mac/README.md

 - Intune license, if you need to to push the script using Microsoft Intune.
 - An app or other method to create a `.pkg` file such as Packages, pkgbuild, Composer, etc.

-# Deploy the script manually
+# Prepare the .sh script
+Whether you are installing this manually or via Intune, you first need to update the `.sh` script.
+Perform the following steps:
 1. Download the corp-network-detector-mac.zip file to your Mac.
 2. Extract or unzip the file.
 3. Open and modify the corp_network_check.sh file: